jazg97/BloodAnalyzerSoftware/README.md

 	2. Generate new csv file with GUI

-	You can open the GUI over the command line by following these steps:
+	You can open the GUI over the command line by carrying out the steps described below:

 	```py
 	$ cd BloodAnalyzerSoftware